JuliaLavagnini/Simon-Game/README.md

 #### How to Fork

-To fork the Bully-Book-Club repository:
+To fork the Simon game repository:

 1. Log in (or sign up) to Github.
 2. Go to the repository for this project, JuliaLavagnini/Simon-Game.